AromaKitsune/Windows-XAML-Styles/README.md

 5. Go to the "Advanced" tab.
 6. Clear everything in the "Mod settings" text box.
 7. Go to this GitHub repo.
-8. Open the JSON file for a specific Styler mod.
+8. Open the JSON file for a specific process.
 9. Copy the whole code.
 10. Go back to the Windhawk app.
 11. Paste the JSON code into the "Mod settings" text box.